 Should a loan provider fail to meet their data protection obligations, they might expect a visit from the Information Commissioner’s Office (ICO).
 The ICO is the UK regulator for several privacy and data laws.
 If they find that an organisation has broken the rules, they have powers that allow them to issue a fine and enforcement orders.

-However, their role doesn’t include compensating you for any suffering that results from a GDPR data breach.
+However, their role doesn’t include compensating you for any suffering from a GDPR data breach.
 Therefore, we’ve written this article about taking action to claim for suffering caused by a loan provider data breach.

 Examples Of Personal Data A Loan Provider Could Hold About You